 Son of John Hope (1704-1781), 2nd Earl of Hopetoun, and Anne Ogilvy (d.
 1759).
-Younger brother of Charles Hope.
+A younger brother of Charles Hope.
 Married (1766) to Elizabeth Carnegie (1750-1793), dau of the 6th Earl of Northesk.
-They had five daughters, but no sons, wherefore his titles was inherited by his half-brother, John Hope, upon his death.
+They had five daughters, but no sons, wherefore his titles were inherited by his half-brother, John Hope, upon his death.

 - 1Sources include the Dictionary of National Biography, entry James Hope.

 Boswell met James Hope at the Court of Brunswick on June 27, 1764.